jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Text Processing - Full Text Search, Categorization-Clustering, etc/Everything N-Gram/Why it may be advisable to re-index your library frequently.md

 Hence, say, *skip-grams* is the *fundamental idea* and you are left to your own resources to *really find out what a good & proper **skip** is to be, in that jargon word "skip-gram"*.
 Okidoki.
 I can work with that premise.
 Let's do this.

 First off, we're going to pone this: 2-grams (*bigrams*) are a good basis to take off from.
 They're right there between "too little information" of 1-gram *bytes* and 3-gram semi-syllables.
 Heck, let's *tweak* this and simply state that *any n-grammy NUMBER* we come up with as a basis is a proper start.
-Take a gander at [[trigrams etc - considering the relevant atomic search unit]] and [[Considering n-grams at byte, codepoint and word level]] for more on that level of abstraction.
+Take a gander at [[n-grams - considering the atomic search unit]] and [[Considering n-grams at byte, codepoint and word level]] for more on that level of abstraction.

 Yes, we know that Chinese has a huge alphabet, so we *assume* our base NUMBER is something rather specific enough to at least aid in language detection, one way (*byte-based 2-grams*) or another (*a single Chinese Unicode codepoint/glyph*).
 As we mentioned *typed* n-grams like that in [[Considering n-grams at byte, codepoint and word level]], let's keep that *type/category* idea in mind and simply state: we are only going to combine multiple base units like that **when they are of the same type**.